 I know I feel the pressures of running my own business every day, and it’s not just managing the workload and nurturing my clients – what spills over into those feelings of pressure is my brain constantly going about the housework that hasn’t been done to the standard of other ‘good mums’, the dinner menu isn’t to Martha Stewart standard, and the kids aren’t booked into so many after school activities your head would spin.
 I want to have a house that’s completely dust free and the washing isn’t competing with the kids growth chart.
 I want to be able to serve up gourmet meals every night.
 I want to be able to give every opportunity I possibly can to my children.
 But let’s face it – there just aren’t enough hours in the day, money in the bank, or energy in your body, to do all of that.
 So what can you do?

-- Get rid of unrealistic expectations.
 These are filling your brain with stress and they are going to weigh you down to the point that nothing will ever be good enough – in your eyes anyway.
 Don’t worry that the washing doesn’t get folded for a few days – as long as everybody has clean clothes to wear each day, it’s irrelevant whether those socks came from the closet or the laundry.
 Don’t worry if you occasionally dish up a gourmet meal of eggs on toast for dinner – it’s still nourishing food, and still made with love.
 When you stop worrying about these little things, you’ll start to realise that it really doesn’t matter and you’ll have more energy to focus on the things that really do matter.

-- Learn to delegate.
 Once you’ve gotten rid of those unrealistic expectations, you can delegate some of the other things that you’d still like to be done, but don’t have the time or expertise to do them yourself.
 Learning to delegate is the key to leveraging yourself.
 Hire a cleaner; engage a tutor; employ staff or contractors.
 This leaves you to work on the important things – the things in your business that you’re passionate about, and of course being the best mum, wife and business woman you can be.

-- Manage your time.
 I can literally hear you rolling your eyes at me – but it really can be done.
 Now you’ve realigned your expectations and delegated some tasks, here are three ways you can manage your time better: